clbwvr/FC-SIM/README.md

-## Implementation of algorithms in "Single Index Models with Functional Connectivity Network Predictors"
+## Implementation of the model proposed in "Single Index Models with Functional Connectivity Network Predictors".

 ### Load source code